-- include intangible asset specialists and strategists skilled in the art and science of thwarting and mitigating risk and conducting pre – post transaction due diligence on intangible assets having a bearing on a transaction’s outcome.
+- include intangible asset specialists and strategists skilled in the art and science of thwarting and mitigating risk and conducting pre – post transaction due diligence on intangible assets having a bearing on a transaction’s outcome

 - be alert to an ever-increasing volume and sophisticated array of risks to intangible assets which, when – if they materialize, can rapidly undermine and/or erode asset value, competitive advantages, and projected synergies and efficiencies of a projected transaction, and

 - cascade throughout any business’s increasingly tentacled consumer – supply chain, or, worse, cause certain intangible asset value ‘to go to zero’!

-For this reason, I urge business -transaction management teams to include, at the outset, expertise in the array of circumstances in which intangibles are in play (see website definitions, explanations, categories titled, ‘What Are Intangible Assets’).
+For this reason, I urge business -transaction management teams to…include, at the outset, expertise in the array of circumstances in which their intangibles are in play (see website definitions, explanations, categories titled, ‘What Are Intangible Assets’).

 - identifying, unraveling, and safeguarding intangible assets, especially, those identified as being integral to lucrative – competitive transaction outcomes.

 - distinguishing transaction risks, which, if materialized, can stifle a deals’ momentum and/or undermine important assets’ projected value, competitive advantages, and synergies.

 - articulating relevant-favorable (off-setting, mitigating) modifications to the terms of a transaction when risks are revealed that jeopardize asset projected values, synergies, or expected efficiencies, etc.

-- executing effective, yet unobtrusive measures that effect re-negotiated transaction – contractual codicils to ensure retention, control, use, ownership, and monitorability of value and materiality of key assets in both pre, and post transaction contexts.
+- executing effective, yet unobtrusive measures that effect re-negotiated transaction – contractual codicils to ensure retention, control, use, ownership, and monitorability of value and materiality of key assets in both pre, and post transaction contexts

 - comparable to industry sector (Wall Street) analysts who assess and monitor relevant variables, e.g., trends, events, cycles, and risks relative to

 - intellectual, structural, relationship, and competitive capital.